accordproject/concerto/packages/concerto-cli/README.md

 ### Concerto validate

-The validator lets you check whether a JSON sample is a valid instance of the given model.
+The `validate` command lets you check whether a JSON sample is a valid instance of the given model.

 ```
 concerto validate